 Screen size: 35-inch | Aspect ratio: 21:9 | Resolution: 3,440 x 1,440 | Brightness: : 300 cd/m2 | Refresh rate: 100Hz | Response time: 4ms | Viewing angle: 178/178 | Contrast ratio: 2,500:1 | Color support: sRGB 100% | Weight: 23 pounds

-HDR has been a major selling point for the best TVs for a little while now, but it has been suspiciously absent form the best gaming monitors.
-Until now.
-The BenQ EX3501R takes HDR and runs with it, crafting a curved ultra-wide that is not only what we would deem ‘attainable’, but beautiful as well.
-BenQ bills this monitor as a ‘video enjoyment monitor’, but from the moment you launch your favorite HDR-enabled games, you’ll see straight away why it tops our list of the best gaming monitors.
+HDR has been a major selling point for the best TVs for some time now.
+And yet, the feature has not yet gained the same popularity in the best gaming monitors sphere.
+Luckily, the trailblazing BenQ EX3501R takes HDR and runs with it, creating a curved ultra-wide that is not only what we would call ‘gaming monitor goals,’ but a total beauty as well.
+BenQ touts this monitor as a ‘video enjoyment monitor.’
+However, from the moment you boot up your go-to HDR-enabled games, you’ll know immediately why it’s number one on our list of the best gaming monitors.

 Read the full review: BenQ EX3501R

 Screen size: 34-inch | Aspect ratio: 21:9 | Resolution: 3,440 x 1,440 | Brightness: 300 cd/m2 | Refresh rate: 120Hz | Response time: 4ms | Viewing angle: 178/178 | Contrast ratio: 1,000:1 | Color support: sRGB 100% | Weight: 26 pounds